magepages/mpdocs/docs/commweb/index.md

 ![](https://i.imgur.com/KrOFXfR.png)

 - **Environment**:
-  - Admin can choose **Sandbox environment** to check payment feature with CommWeb.
+  - Admin can choose **Sandbox environment** to check CommWeb functions.
   - When you want to apply for online payment, admin needs to change the environment to **Production**.
 - **Public Key**:
   - Enter the **Public Key** get from the instructions [above](https://docs.google.com/document/d/1oWrPymSl7BNT5lhTbq89Ffkz7JpfewDEvUG61aSmEA8/edit#heading=h.j1oggb2ojlsa)
-  - If left blank or incorrectly entered, the system will not be able to connect to CommBank and display an error message
+  - If left blank or incorrectly entered, the system will not connect to CommBank and display an error message
 - **Private Key**:
   - Enter the **Private Key** get from the instructions [above](https://docs.google.com/document/d/1oWrPymSl7BNT5lhTbq89Ffkz7JpfewDEvUG61aSmEA8/edit#heading=h.j1oggb2ojlsa)
-  - If left blank or incorrectly entered, the system will not be able to connect to CommBank and display an error message
+  - If left blank or incorrectly entered, the system will not connect to CommBank and display an error message
 - **Test Credential** button: Admin can check the connection with CommBank by clicking the **Test Credential** button.